Algorithmic Pirogov-Sinai theory: Cluster expansions, Taylor series, and approximate counting

 \subsection{Approximate counting for polymer models}

 The partial sums of the Taylor series are

 If we know $Z(G,z)$ is non-zero in a disc around the origin in the complex plane, then we can control the error of the truncated Taylor series approximation for $\log Z(G,z)$.
-This is the approach of Barvinok for devising approximation algorithms for a number of problems~\cite{barvinok2015computing,barvinok2016computingP,barvinok2016computing,barvinok2017combinatorics}.
+This is the approach of Barvinok for devising approximation algorithms ~\cite{barvinok2015computing,barvinok2016computingP,barvinok2016computing,barvinok2017combinatorics}.
 The next lemma rephrases \cite[Lemma 2.2]{patel2016deterministic} and indicates where to truncate the Taylor series to get a good approximation.
 We use the following notion of relative error for complex numbers. \begin{defn} An \emph{$\eps$-relative approximation} to a complex number $Z\neq 0$ is a complex number $\hat Z\neq 0$ so that